Heart0fGold/About-Me/README.md

   ── ･ ｡ﾟ☆: **Languages** .☽ .* :☆ﾟ. ──

   You might have read this before.
 I mainly speak English and Indonesia.
 I can also speak German and French, tho not alot, just the basics :3.
-I'm learning Japanese and Greek.
+I'm trying to learn Russia and Greek.
 That's it.

  ![umbreon-pokemon](https://github.com/user-attachments/assets/25bde207-6dcc-4fd5-a512-a13973f62098)